kisscool/tiny-garbage3/README.md

 ### The Web UI part

 For a first try you can just launch "rackup config.ru" (or "bundle exec rackup" if you are using Bundler) in order to test the web UI with the pure ruby Webrick server.
-If you want to deploy it in production, you will want to check Unicorn, Thin or Phusion Passenger documentations for more solids options.
+If you want to deploy it in production, you will need to check Unicorn, Thin or Phusion Passenger documentations for more solids options.

 ### Memory requirements